Our Pick of the Best Hiking Boots with Ankle Support In 2022

 Thanks to their time-tested design the traditional leather construction of the Vasque St. Elias GTX boots ensures that these boots are as durable as they appear to be.
 They have ample support provided by the ankle cuff, and excellent protection is afforded to the foot by the robust toe cap when negotiating challenging terrain.

 St. Elias is a traditional boot, and as such, they have the same initial stiffness as many other traditional boots.
-But once they break-in, you’ll have a stable boot that’s ready for any kind of adventure and has great traction.
+But once they break in, you’ll have a stable boot that’s ready for any kind of adventure and has great traction.
 After some breaking-in, you’ll have a bomb-proof, high-quality boot that will look fantastic, feel comfy, and function well for years to come.

 Highlighted Features: